- Robert Bates, a former reserve deputy with the Tulsa County Sheriff's Office, was convicted of 2nd degree manslaughter in April 2016.

 - He shot and killed Eric Harris during a gun sale sting operation in April 2015.

-- The Oklahoma Department of Corrections confirmed to FOX23 he is scheduled to be released mid-October.
+- The Oklahoma Department of Corrections confirmed to FOX23 he was scheduled to be released mid-October 2017.

 - DOWNLOAD the FOX23 News app for updates sent to your phone.